phisch/cursor-theme-builder/README.md

 The available animations are **currently** a bit limited, but I plan on adding most of the SVG.js functions in the future.

+## Aliases

+Aliases are a way to define multiple names for a cursor.
+Due to cursor themes history, many applications expect a cursor to have a specific name.
+Aliases allow you to define multiple names for a cursor, so it can be used in more applications.

 ## GitHub Actions

 Thre are 3 GitHub Actions in this repository, each of them has its own documentation: